Elizabeth Hurley reveals Hugh Grant’s response to famous Versace dress

 The couple dated between 1987 and 2000, including during a 1995 scandal in which Grant was alleged to be soliciting the services of a sex worker.
 They parted ways amicably in 2000, and have remained good friends ever since.

-In a new interview Hurley shared her the Love Actually star’s speechless reaction to the dress when she appeared in it.
+In a new interview, Hurley shared the Love Actually star’s speechless reaction to the dress when she appeared in it.

 “When he saw me in it for the first time he just went ‘Christ!’,” she said on The Coop with Kit podcast.